webpack-contrib/worker-loader/README.md

 See [navigator.serviceWorker.register](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerContainer/register) for available options.
 At the time of this writing it appears the only option is `scope`.

+### __assets__

+Service Workers may need to know the list of files Webpack produced.
+See [Introduction to Service Worker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) for an example of how the worker could cache your site.

+If your Service Worker needs an array of filenames webpack produced you can reference the magic value `__assets__` inside the worker.
+This will *not* work inside your main application as it depends on a Worker-only feature ([`importScripts`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers#Importing_scripts_and_libraries))

 ## License

 MIT (http://www.opensource.org/licenses/mit-license.php)